bincode-org/bincode/docs/spec.md

 Enums are encoded with their variant first, followed by optionally the variant fields.
 The variant index is based on the `IntEncoding` during serialization.

-Both named and unnamed fields are serialized with their values only, and therefor encode to the same value.
+Both named and unnamed fields are serialized with their values only, and therefore encode to the same value.

 ```rust
 #[derive(bincode::Encode)]